AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/optional-features/gift-of-the-depths-xge.md

 tags:
 - ttrpg-cli/compendium/src/5e/xge
 - ttrpg-cli/optional-feature/ei
+aliases:
-aliases: ["Gift of the Depths"]
+- Gift of the Depths
 ---
 # Gift of the Depths
 *Source: Xanathar's Guide to Everything p.
 57*
 **Prerequisite**: 5th
 You can breathe underwater, and you gain a swimming speed equal to your walking speed.

-You can also cast [water breathing](water-breathing.md) once without expending a spell slot.
+You can also cast [water breathing](03.PlayerLog&Handouts/Mechanics/CLI/spells/water-breathing.md) once without expending a spell slot.
 You regain the ability to do so when you finish a long rest.